harli-lacej/real-estate-app/README.md

 RealDeal is a simple to use webapp.
-Try it out here: https://real-estate-app-frontend-enxj.onrender.com To login as admin use this credentials:
+Try it out here: https://real-estate-app-frontend-enxj.onrender.com

+To login as admin use this credentials:
 username: admin
 password: admin

+The website is fully responsive, so it can be used in multiple device types.

 ## Some screenshots
 <img width="1912" height="1022" alt="s1" src="https://github.com/user-attachments/assets/3f049517-c56b-47fd-ab8c-36840d6d30de" />